Leathernecking: Notes

+A copy of the film survives in the Warner Bros. film vault.
 The musical comedy on which this film was based, Present Arms, ran from April through September 1928 at Lew Fields' Mansfield Theatre (currently the Brooks Atkinson Theatre).
 Produced by Lew Fields, it had music by Richard Rodgers, lyrics by Lorenz Hart, with a book by Herbert Fields.
 It starred and was choreographed by Busby Berkeley.

 The John Tiller Sunshine Girls also appeared in this film.

 In 1958, the film entered the public domain in the United States because the claimants did not renew its copyright registration in the 28th year after publication.